Nusha34/PetFinder/Project_organisation/project_MM.md

 - [ ] Build classification model based on the metadata.
 Get feature importance with respect to Cuteness Meter score.
 - [ ] Build model based on pictures.
 Use pretrained models, i.e ResNer, EfficientNet, etc.

+Open questions:
+Can we train 2 NN models that dedicated to certain images sizes and later on build an ensemble?